Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Notation and Formal Setup

-\textbf{AutoCal-R.} On $O=\{i:L_i=1\}$, fit $R=\hat f(Z(S))$ by either: (i) \emph{monotone} ($Z(S)=S$), or (ii) \emph{two-stage} ($Z(S,X)=\mathrm{ECDF}\{g(S,X)\}$ with a spline $g$), selecting by OOF RMSE (1-SE rule).
+\textbf{Reward calibration.} On $O=\{i:L_i=1\}$, fit $R=\hat f(Z(S))$ via: (i) \emph{two-stage} (recommended): $Z(S,X)=\mathrm{ECDF}\{g(S,X)\}$ with a spline $g$, or (ii) \emph{monotone-only}: $Z(S)=S$ when covariates are unavailable.
 Use OOF predictions $R^{\mathrm{OOF}}$ along IF paths; the point estimate may use a pooled fit.
 A terminal isotonic step enforces \emph{slice-mean preservation}.